dereknovak/LS170-LS/study_guide.md

 https://launchschool.com/lessons/cc97deb5/assignments/c604eb60

 - "We can perhaps think of Application layer protocols as being the rules for how applications talk to each other at a syntactical level."

+- The Application layer's job in regards to the OSI model allows applications to share information at a syntactical level.
+Certain applications, such as e-mail clients or web browser, require different kinds of communcation, which is where the Application layer protocols come to shine.

 ## The World Wide Web
 https://launchschool.com/lessons/cc97deb5/assignments/e3d85587